What's the matter with $\Sigma m_{\nu}$?: Background preference for

 We also define a set of ``BAO-cb" likelihoods, capable of constraining $\mnue$.
-Each one is an extension of the BAO likelihood combination listed in Table~\ref{tab:data_glossary} to include a joint posterior of $\omega_{\rm b}$ and $\omega_{\rm c}$ obtained by marginalizing either PR3-B, NoLens-B, or PR4-B over $\theta_{\rm s}$.
+Each one is an extension of the BAO likelihood combination listed in Table~\ref{tab:data_glossary} to include a joint posterior of $\omega_{\rm b}$ and $\omega_{\rm c}$ obtained by marginalizing the CMB background-only likelihood over $\thetas$.
 With this extension, we can plot BAO constraints (with this CMB prior) directly in the $\Omega_{\rm m} - \mnue$ plane after marginalizing over uncertainties in $\omega_{\rm b}$ and $\omega_{\rm c}$.
 This is similar to the $\Omega_m -\omm \rs^2$ plane used by \citet{Loverde:2024nfi}, but allows us to marginalize over the CMB information instead of assuming fiducial values.
-Note that we use Equation~\ref{eqn:xaxistransformf}, with $\mnu$ replaced by $\mnue$, and $r_{\rm s,f}$ replaced with $r_{\rm s}$ to plot in this plane.
-Since $\omega_{\rm m} r_{\rm s}^2$ can be determined from BAO data, and the remaining quantities can be determined from $\omega_{\rm b}$ and $\omega_{\rm c}$, the BAO-bc likelihoods are indeed capable of constraining $\mnue$, as desired.
+Note that we use Equation~\ref{eqn:xaxistransformf}, with $\mnu$ replaced by $\mnue$, and $r_{\rm d,f}$ replaced with $r_{\rm d}$ to plot in this plane.
+Since $\omega_{\rm m} r_{\rm d}^2$ can be determined from BAO data, and the remaining quantities can be determined from $\omega_{\rm b}$ and $\omega_{\rm c}$, the BAO-bc likelihoods are indeed capable of constraining $\mnue$, as desired.